Logo

 Occupancy

-How intensively spaces like workstations are used
+How intensively spaces such as workstations are used

-Space Level
+Space level

 Status (occupied/vacant)